 - quitting smoking

-- avoiding alcohol, especially red wine
+- reducing the intake of alcohol, especially red wine

 Some research suggests that using peppermint products may help reduce esophageal spasms.